annadotconnor/azure-network-protocols/README.md

 - Create a Resource Group
 - Create a Windows 10 VM and a Ubuntu VM
 - Download Wireshark to your Ubuntu VM Client
-- Ping traffic between VM Clients to observe your Virtual Network has successfully been created
+- Observe Traffic between various Network Protocols

 <h2>Actions and Observations</h2>